chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 The main method has 3 methods to choose between the two serial implementaions of the algorithms or run the scalability test to get the console logs which can be seen below.

 Also you can just access the static methods from the package after you compile it.
-The method `createBlurredImage()` let's you blur any image from the assets folder with available parameters.
+The method `createBlurredImage()` lets you blur any image from the assets folder with available parameters.
 The same applies to the `createImageWithSharpEdges()` method.
 If the parallel algorithm should not be executed, then simply pass a `null` ForkJoinPool.
 Otherwise create it, set the amount of cores to utilize and then pass the parameter to the methods.

 ### Results
 The execution times for the Gaussian blur with different radius values were recorded, highlighting the performance benefits of parallel processing.
 Here's a summary of the observed results: